BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 If anyone knows how to make the little warning and info things from github work with pandoc, that would be great too.

-Due to needing to work on both github and the site, all links in the readme must be full urls.
+Due to needing to work on both github and the site, all links in the README must be full urls.

 The site generation for the in-editor docs will look exactly how it does in the editor, and helptag links will work.